 Ensure That Your AI Will Be a Success

 The technology behind AI is complex and its success depends on the environment in which it is implemented.
 There are a number of preconditions such as the quality of your data, but also your clients readiness to engage.
 Furthermore, it is crucial to keep in mind that AI has significant impact on the transparency of your decisions and your talent management procedures.
 Below I will discuss each of these in detail.

 1. The Success Stands or Falls Based on the Quality of Your Data

 For artificial intelligence to work well, you need to have relevant, accurate and well-structured data.
-As highlighted on McKinsey Quarterly, the power of data is often locked into fragmented and siloed (legacy) systems.
+As highlighted in McKinsey Quarterly, the power of data is often locked into fragmented and siloed (legacy) systems.
 Over the years, many financial institutions have seen their data and systems architecture become ‘spaghetti’ like.
 However, I cannot stress this enough: the data is just as important as the AI technology itself, since AI builds upon the data.
 If data is not correct, precise or relevant, then the AI will make decisions which may not be the most accurate one.
-Consider either long-term structural golden data sources and governance changes or short term patches based on your strategy and roadmap.
+Consider either long-term structural golden data sources and governance changes or short-term patches based on your strategy and roadmap.